03 First Boot & Basic Settings

 echo Consider: sudo rclone selfupdate ; \

-echo Consider: winetricks --self-update
+echo Consider: sudo winetricks --self-update

 1. save file; then make executable: